darylteo/vertx-gradle-plugin/README.md

 				// equivalent to -instances 10
 				instances 10

-				// this will generate a file which is then passed to the module.
-Equivalent to -conf conf.json conf {
+				// specify a file to pass as the -conf parameter.
+This file is found from the root project's working directory conf 'dev.json'

-					hello: 'World',
-					foo: 'bar'
-				}
+				/* extra properties */

+				// append a path to the jvm classpath - potentially useful to specify a different directory for common vert.x configurations classpath 'common/'
 			}
 		}
 	}